grow-services/developer-documentation/src/methods.md

 ## registerBirth

-This method is used in combination with `registerPregnancy` and `getData` when a customised birthweight centile is required.
-It uses previously saved data items and specific birth data on the baby to generate a birthweight centile for the pregnancy and discards any patient identifiable data at this time.
+This method is used in combination with `registerPregnancy` to register birth details of the pregnancy related to the requested `growchartid`.
+It is used to determine a customised birthweight centile, and keep track of antenataliugrdetection rates.

 ### Input: